Chrysler Valiant (VJ): Limited editions

 A limited edition Valiant Charger Sportsman model was introduced in August 1974.
 It was available only in “Vintage Red”, with bold white exterior striping, plaid cloth seat inserts and various other extras.
 It was fitted with the Hemi 265 engine and a four-speed manual gearbox.
 500 examples were produced.

 Engines and transmissions

 Chrysler Australia's "Hemi 6" straight-six engine was offered in three displacements, 215 cid (3.5 litre), 245 cid (4.0 litre) and 265 cid (4.3 litre).
 A 318 cid V8 was also offered and a number of Chargers were produced with the 340 cid V8.
 A 360 cid V8 replaced the 340 in 1974.
 3-speed manual, 4-speed manual, and 3-speed automatic transmissions were offered.

 Production and replacement

 A total of 90,865 VJ Valiants were built, more than any other Australian Valiant series.
 Production consisted of 49,198 sedans, 15,241 wagons, 10,509 Chargers, 1,067 hardtops and 14,856 utilities.
 The VJ Valiant was replaced by the VK Valiant in October 1975.

+New Zealand

+VJ Valiant assembly for New Zealand initially commenced at the Todd Motors assembly plant in Petone, and was then transferred to the new Todd park facility in nearby Porirua in 1975, with the base-model Ranger XL sedan being by far the most popular variant.

+The New Zealand VJ Regal 770 was essentially a merger of a VJ Regal with a CH Chrysler by Chrysler.
+The nose combined the CH's four headlamps and grille with the VH Valiant bumper and front sheetmetal (retaining the older, larger, clear park/indicator lamps) while the rest of the body was as per the Australian VJ.
+Inside, new front seats were CH style, with individual chairs forming a bench shape, and a column automatic shifter was now used.
+New Zealand VJ Regals also had a vinyl roof in black or beige and the panel between the tail lights was also trimmed in vinyl to match – the vinyl trim could be deleted to order.

+The VJ Charger was also assembled by Todds in limited variants and was unique in being the only one of the "big three" coupes of the period to be assembled outside of Australia.